Digital humanities: Criticism

 In 2012, Matthew K. Gold identified a range of perceived criticisms of the field of digital humanities: "a lack of attention to issues of race, class, gender, and sexuality; a preference for research-driven projects over pedagogical ones; an absence of political commitment; an inadequate level of diversity among its practitioners; an inability to address texts under copyright; and an institutional concentration in well-funded research universities".
 Similarly Berry and Fagerjord have argued that digital humanities should "focus on the need to think critically about the implications of computational imaginaries, and raise some questions in this regard.
-This is also to foreground the importance of the politics and norms that are embedded in digital technology, algorithms and software.
+This is also to foreground the importance of the politics and norms that are embedded in digital technology, algorithms, and software.
 We need to explore how to negotiate between close and distant readings of texts and how micro-analysis and macro-analysis can be usefully reconciled in humanist work."
 Alan Liu has argued, "while digital humanists develop tools, data, and metadata critically, therefore (e.g., debating the 'ordered hierarchy of content objects' principle; disputing whether computation is best used for truth finding or, as Lisa Samuels and Jerome McGann put it, 'deformance'; and so on) rarely do they extend their critique to the full register of society, economics, politics, or culture."
 Some of these concerns have given rise to the emergent subfield of Critical Digital Humanities (CDH): Some key questions include: how do we make the invisible become visible in the study of software?
 How is knowledge transformed when mediated through code and software?
 What are the critical approaches to Big Data, visualization, digital methods, etc.?
 How does computation create new disciplinary boundaries and gate-keeping functions?
 What are the new hegemonic representations of the digital – 'geons', 'pixels', 'waves', visualization, visual rhetorics, etc.?
 How do media changes create epistemic changes, and how can we look behind the 'screen essentialism' of computational interfaces?
-Here we might also reflect on the way in which the practice of making-visible also entails the making-invisible – computation involves making choices about what is to be captured.
+Here we might also reflect on how the practice of making-visible entails the making-invisible – computation involves making choices about what is to be captured.